NaudelynLucena/NaudelynLucena/1README.md

 -✨ I am normally self-taught but the help from FactoríaF5 is great for me

 -💪 I like to think that you can always be better

-🖌 ##Design:

-![Screenshot from a comment on a GitHub issue showing an image, added in Markdown, logo canva.]https://static-cse.canva.com/blob/760895/1_XP2KwBKj7H5BJvWb_cvBIg.7333dff9.avif